demery/pop_uploader/README.md

     <b>Associated Names:</b> Horace Howard Furness | John Kershaw
     <b>Associated Date:</b> 1877

-# TODO

-Update flickr photo description template

-Add 'citation' to list of columns

-pop-upload.rb:
-        - upload

-Create Pop::Connection object

-       - #set_comment flickr_id

-Pop::Metadata - add transcriptions

-Flickr Description
-  - Add call number tag URL for "All images from this book"
-  - Add transcription

-Re-write spreadsheet with Flickr ID

-Gemify the whole business.

-- Test creation of image and set management

-?
-Test uploading from URL instead of local file.
-     Why?
-What's the need for this?
-Easier with Box?

-Done: Build deletion script for development

-Done - Done: Get development API key
-Done
-Done - Done: Test upload of image to Flickr
-Done
-Done     - Done: Title
-Done     - Done: Description
-Done     - Done: Tags
-Done     - Done: Mark public
-Done     - Done: License
-Done
-Done - Done: Read data from spreadsheet
-Done

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/pop_uploader`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation

 Add this line to your application's Gemfile: